 Homemade Vanilla Almond Milk Creamer

-I was so excited when I found out Starbucks was going to start carrying almond milk — and then so sorely disappointed to try it only to find it was way too sweet, and not very creamy.
+I was so excited when I found out Starbucks was going to start carrying almond milk — and then sorely disappointed to try it only to find it was way too sweet, and not very creamy.

 A store bought carton of almond milk doesn’t make a good latte.
 Almond milk is mostly water, so mixed with coffee, the almond flavor is totally overpowered by strong coffee.